A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Major Reaction Pathways for Venusian and exo-Venusian model simulations

-In this section, the profiles of the major reaction rates are shown for all models (M0 to M6) relevant to Venusian and exo-Venusian atmospheric chemistry in Figures~\ref{fig:soso2h2s_m0m2} to \ref{fig:soso2h2s_m6}.
-For the Venusian models, Figure~\ref{fig:soso2h2s_m0m2} presents \ce{SO}, \ce{SO2}, and \ce{H2S}, as their abundances vary the most between M0 and M2 (with no polysulfur variations).
-Figures~\ref{fig:s2s3s4_m0m1} and \ref{fig:s2s3s4_m1m2} show the effects of adding 1~ppm atomic S and the associated polysulfur reactions involving \ce{S2}, \ce{S3}, and \ce{S4}, while keeping each network internally consistent.
+In this section, the profiles of the major reaction rates are presented for all models (M0--M9) relevant to Venus and exo-Venus atmospheric chemistry in Figures~\ref{fig:soso2h2s_m0m2} to \ref{fig:h2socsco_tuv_1e-6}.
+For the Venusian models, Figure~\ref{fig:soso2h2s_m0m2} shows \ce{SO}, \ce{SO2}, and \ce{OCS}, as their abundances exhibit the largest variations between M0 and M2 (with no polysulfur variations).
+Figures~\ref{fig:s2s3s4_m0m1} and \ref{fig:s2s3s4_m1m2} illustrate the effects of adding 1~ppm atomic sulfur and the associated polysulfur chemistry involving \ce{S2}, \ce{S3}, and \ce{S4}, while maintaining internal consistency within each network.